StarRocks/starrocks/docs/administration/query_profile.md

 Time: 0.005s
 ```

-This SQL statement allow you to easily obtain the `QueryId` associated with each query.
+This SQL statement allows you to easily obtain the `QueryId` associated with each query.
 The `QueryId` serves as a crucial identifier for further profile analysis and investigations.

 #### Analyze profile